covolan/covolan/README.md

   - Linked-In: https://www.linkedin.com/in/alexandre-covolan/
   - e-mail: covolan09@gmail.com

   I'm a Brazilian citizen and I've always been passionate about technology and programming, I went to college at UNESP and I have a bachelor's degree in materials physics.
-I currently program in python and c++, I love problem solving and competitive programming.
+I currently program in python, c++ and javascript.
+I love problem solving and competitive programming.

  Some of my skills and passions: